kevinsshikuku/TrendPot/docs/design/auth-alignment.md

 ### TikTok Identity Source of Truth
 * TikTok OpenAuth is the only entry point for creating authenticated users.
 We exchange the OpenSDK auth code on the API, encrypt the returned access & refresh tokens with KMS (`AES-256-GCM`), and persist the TikTok user profile (`open_id`, `display_name`, avatar URLs) on the TrendPot user record.
 * Guests: anonymous visitors get a short-lived, unsigned guest cookie (client-managed) for UX continuity, but **no backend session** is created until TikTok login completes.
+The API no longer exposes helpers for issuing guest sessions, keeping the implementation aligned with this rule.
 * Progressive profile data (name, phone, preferences) is optional at login.
 Backend mutations enforce additional fields only when donors/creators attempt privileged actions.
 * A dedicated `ProfileCompletionGuard` wraps high-risk GraphQL mutations (donations, challenge management, payouts) and emits a structured `PROFILE_INCOMPLETE` error with `missingFields` so the UI can prompt for the required details inline.